joshlk/dataclassframe/README.md

 ## Todo

-- [ ] Slicing and dataclassframe views
+- [ ] Slicing and dataclassframe views for accessing data and setting data
 - [ ] Append and inserts
 - [ ] Data-oriented design for Numpy fields